 And finally, we have this chord, which is the A7 shape.
 The root for this shape is on the 1st string.

 Isn't that neat?
-These are four common shapes for major 7th chords.
+These are four common shapes for dominant chords.
 One easy way to remember where the roots are located: roots are on the same strings as the lowered notes from the diminished chord.

 Up next, see how to use these chords in a V7-I progression or in a IV-V7-I progression.